-During 2017/18, the Council published four quarterly monitoring reports on its website in line with the NPS-UDC.
+During 2017/18 the Council published four quarterly monitoring reports on its website in line with the NPS-UDC.

-Contribution to outcomes Performance measures Target Result Comment We efficiently and effectively develop policies and plans to encourage economic development and preserve the unique character and natural environment of our district Residents who agree that the district is developing in a way that takes into account its unique character and natural environment 75% Achieved (82%) The Resident Opinion Survey full-year result showed that 82% of residents agreed that the district was developing in a way that takes account of its unique character and natural environment.
-[2016/17 result was 75%] Percentage of submissions to the proposed district plan that are settled prior to plan hearings or Environment Court proceedings More than 40% Achieved (approx. 60%) All of the PDP Hearings were completed in 2016/17 and approximately 60% of submissions were proposed to be accepted or accepted in part in the S42A reports.
-The recommendations of the Hearings Panel were adopted by the Council in November 2017.
-Since then 18 appeals have been received on the Council's Decisions version of the PDP.
+Contribution to outcomes Performance measures Target Result Comment We efficiently and effectively develop policies and plans to encourage economic development and preserve the unique character and natural environment of our district Residents that agree that the district is developing in a way that takes into account its unique character and natural environment 75% Achieved (82%) The Resident Opinion Survey full year result showed that 82% of residents agreed that the district was developing in a way that takes account of its unique character and natural environment.
+(2016/17 result was 75%) Percentage of submissions to the proposed district plan that are settled prior to plan hearings or Environment Court proceedings More than 40% Achieved (approx. 60%) All of the Proposed District Plan Hearings were completed last year and approximately 60% of submissions were proposed to be accepted or accepted in part in the S42A reports.
+The recommendations of the Hearings Panel were adopted by Council in November 2017.
+Since then eighteen appeals have been received on the Council's Decision version of the PDP.
 Nine appeals have been mediated; five appeals have so far been successfully resolved with agreed consent orders before the Environment Court Judge for approval.
 A strategic policy framework and research programme are developed Achieve Achieved The strategic policy work programme was agreed in April 2016 and was reviewed in late December 2017.
 Work continues on the implementation of the programme.

-Districtwide planning - cost of activity statement
+Districtwide e planning - cost of activity statement

 2016/17 Actual \$000 2017/18 Actual \$000 2017/18 Budget \$000

-2,767 Expenditure Other operating expense 2,572 3,043
+2,767 Expenditure Other Operating Expense 2,572 3,043

-2,767 Operating expenditure 2,072 0,040

-2,767 2,572 3,043
+2,767 Operating Expenditure 2,572 3,043

-157 Revenue Fees and charges 33 -
+157 Revenue Fees and Charges 33

-157 Operating revenue 33 -
+157 Operating Revenue 33

 2,610 NET OPERATING COSTS 2,539 3,043

 2,610 NET COST OF ACTIVITY 2,539 3,043

 2,610 Funding sources Rates 2,539 3,043

 2,610 TOTAL SOURCES OF FUNDS 2,539 3,043